ThinkLoveShare/sources/content/hacking/a_helping_hand.en.md

 # Solution 2 : ngrok and gotty

 An introduction to ngrok is already available here : https://thinkloveshare.com/en/hacking/ngrok_your_dockersploit/ \
-Long story short, use ngrok to connect to ngrok's servers to redirect on of their subdomain:port to Helpee's loopback interface.
+Long story short, use ngrok to connect to ngrok's servers and redirect one of their subdomain:port to Helpee's loopback interface.
 The binary is also statically compiled, but as this is a service it requires a (free) account.

 Gotty is another neat tool written in go, dynamically linked but which can still be executed without installing anything as all its dependencies are really common and present in pretty much every linux distributions.
 This tool allows its user to expose a shell over HTTP.

 ### Step 1 : Setup gotty

 Download and extract its binary from github.
 Most of the go softwares do have pre built binaries on the release section in github, don't waste time compiling if it's already done!
 We'll then use openssl to generate a strong rsa key and a TLS certificate.
 We don't care much about the information it will contain as it's for our personal use only.
-Once all the assets are in place, we can then use gotty to expose a shell running the same command as in the first tolution : su $USER.
+Once all the assets are in place, we can then use gotty to expose a shell running the same command as in the first solution : su $USER.
 This enforces the use of a password, we don't want to offer a shell on our box to the world, don't we?

 <img class="img_big" src="/hacking/a_helping_hand/gotty_setup.png" alt="gotty_setup">